snowghost24/finalProject/README.md

 ```

-##Post a Tweet on my behalf
+## Post a tweet and see it at @nowayhose24
 Try saying the following
 ```
-1. I want to post a tweet
+1. "I want to post a tweet"
 2. say "Post <Whatever youd like to post > # <something> "

 The message will be posted on my twitter